-- 7.1 The SARB is involved in the direct provision of payment settlement services.
+- 7.1 The SARB is responsible for directly providing payment settlement services.
 It is the settlement agent and operator of SAMOS, the country's large-value payment system.
-The rationale for the SARB's direct provision of PCSS services as 'public goods' has rested mainly on the central bank being well positioned for fulfilling this role as well as the objective of ensuring that payment settlement occurs in central bank money. - 7.2 Furthermore, the settlement system transmits monetary policy signals, and plays a vital role in enabling the SARB to provide liquidity facilities to the market.
+The rationale for the SARB's direct provision of PCSS services as 'public goods' is primarily based on the central bank being well positioned for fulfilling this role as well as the objective of ensuring that payment settlement occurs in central bank money. - 7.2 Furthermore, the settlement system transmits monetary policy signals and plays a vital role in enabling the SARB to provide liquidity facilities to the market.